Sevinda-Herath/Simple_Python_Sorting_System/README.md

+Run main.py or performence.py to start the program!

 main.py --> Will genarate a random data set,
             Print the dataset,
             Asks you to chooses a sorting algorithem(bubble, insertion, merge),